Arts and Humanities Major

 AH166 / Using the Arts and Literature to Communicate and Persuade

-This course examines how new technology, types of media, and changes in social mores affect how works of art communicate and persuade.
-It also examines various modes of artistic expression — including protest, propaganda and humor.
-Our aim is to understand the different ways that works of literary, musical, visual, and multimedia art shed light on the world and communicate with it.
-How do poems or stories express artistic visions differently than paintings or music?
+This course examines various modes of artistic expression and communication—including protest, propaganda and humor.
+Our aim is to understand the different ways that works of literary, musical, visual, and multimedia art shed light on the world and communicate with a wide range of different communities and constituencies.
+To address this goal, we will ask questions such as: How do poems or stories express artistic visions differently than paintings or music?
 Is a documentary film an effective form of propaganda and is it potentially more or less effective than a photograph?
 How do these genres vary in their abilities to persuade?
-The course explores these and related questions, paying particular attention to moving images — films, television shows, and works of digital art.
-Students apply theory to practice and use the modes of communication analyzed in class that seek to communicate and persuade by producing creative projects, whether they be poetry, creative fiction, musical compositions, graphic art posters, or other works.
+The course explores these and related questions, paying particular attention to moving images—films, television shows, and works of digital art.
+Students apply theory to practice and use the modes of communication analyzed in class to communicate and persuade by producing creative projects, whether they be poems, works of creative fiction, musical compositions, graphic art posters, or other works.

 In their fourth year, Arts and Humanities majors finish their Capstone Courses.